Tate-Tatum Farmhouse Overview

 The image above captures just one of the dozens of photos documenting the existing conditions, including the broom seen in the photo!
 One of the most rewarding aspects of creating renovation or addition drawings is the direct experience of going out into the field, getting dirty, discovering unexpected challenges, and meticulously measuring the existing structure.
 While houses built in a particular period or decade share common features, becoming familiar with them is part of the process.
 Although this log home shares similarities with others of its era, there are few local examples to compare it to.
 Older homes, while they may appear simple, offer invaluable learning experiences, particularly those of such age.
 The construction techniques and the basic tools used to build a structure of this antiquity are impressive.

-Drafting the Existing Plans
+Drafting the Existing Conditions Drawings

 After assessing and measuring both the inside and outside of the current building, we moved forward with creating comprehensive as-built plans.
 These detailed plans included everything from foundation layouts and structural framing to floor plans, roof designs, overall sections, and wall details, all meticulously annotated with the types of materials used in the existing structure.
 A finalized copy of these plans was then submitted to the owner for future construction reference and modifications.

-The Tate Family Timeline
+The Tate-Tatum Family Timeline

 The next area is the beginning of a genealogical rabbit hole that combines the excerpts from the National Register of Historic Places form, and online resources online at Ancestry.com and Familysearch.org, discrepancies may exist.
 The first paragraph is brief timeline of the ownership of the property and the smaller paragraphs are of the Tate and Tatum families’ connections.